pm3 logopm3

 When a process exceeds the memory limit:

-SIGKILLif the process hasn't exited. - Runs the
+3. Sends SIGKILL if the process hasn't exited.

 Example